 - The SiriKit also allows developers to custom design the UI while integrating Siri with apps for the users to view the confirmation box for any task.

-- It is just the beginning and the performance already shows a promising future for Siri and apps.
+- While it’s just the beginning, the performance already shows a promising future for Siri and compatible apps.

 What are the Cons?

 - SiriKit is only available for iOS 10 and versions above it.
 This reduces the market for iOS developers initially.